deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

         }
 ```

-Then, we integrate these change metrics into the comparison by calling the function in the `compare()` method.
+Next, we integrate these change metrics into the comparison by calling the
-We wrap the call to the `get_matrix_change_metrics()` method in a `try/except` statement
+method in the `compare()` method.
+We wrap the call to the
+`get_matrix_change_metrics()` method in a `try/except` statement
-to catch errors that can potentially occur during the calculations, and store the error message.
+to catch errors that can potentially occur during calculations,
+and store the error message if it occurs.

 ```py
 class MatrixTxtPlugin(base.Comparator):